Skip to Content

 Gay Pride in Kathmandu

-When it comes to gay events in Kathmandu, the awesome Blue Diamond Society does a fantastic job putting together Pride events.
+In addition, the awesome Blue Diamond Society does a fantastic job putting together Pride events.
 The main one is in August/September, usually coinciding with the Gaijatra festival.
 It involves a colorful parade making its way through the streets of Kathmandu, which culminates in a solemn candlelight vigil to honor LGBTQ people who died in the past year.

 Another awesome Blue Diamond gay Pride event in Kathmandu to look out for is the “Nepal Queer MOGAI Pride Parade” on June 29th.
 Find out the latest info on the Blue Diamond Society website.